Chechen Lighthouse

-Lighthouse «Chechen» is a lighthouse on the Chechen Island, located in the northwestern part of the Caspian Sea.
+The Chechen Lighthouse is located on Chechen Island in the northwestern part of the Caspian Sea.
 It is the only historical landmark on the island and was built by English builders in 1863.

 History

 The lighthouse is located on the western tip of Chechen Island, off the western coast of the Caspian Sea, three miles north of the Agrakhan Peninsula.